Venezuela opposition challenges Maduro's win in court

 Julio Borges, the opposition deputy who bore the most notable wounds from the fracas, called Maduro a "big liar" in a Twitter post.
 "I challenge you to show the Assembly's closed circuit video footage without editing anything," he said.

-Maduro allies have in most cases said they regretted the violence, but blame the incident on provocation by opposition deputies who interrupted the sessions with whistles and air horns.
+Maduro allies have in most cases said they regretted the violence, but blame the incident on provocation by opposition deputies interrupting the session with whistles and air horns.

 The pugnacious Prisons Minister Iris Varela was less cautious.
 "They really deserved the beating that they got," she said, according to local media.